Cybersecurity

 No. 5: Man-in-the-middle attacks

-The aptly named man-in-the-middle attack happens when an outside attacker intercepts and essentially eavesdrops on company interactions—including the exchange of personal information—via unsecured traffic or unencrypted messages/data.
+The aptly named man-in-the-middle attack happens when an outside attacker intercepts and essentially eavesdrops on internal interactions at an organization—including the exchange of personal information—via unsecured traffic or unencrypted messages/data.

 No. 6: SQL injection attacks